microo8/mimir/README.md

 The store operates on top of [leveldb](https://github.com/syndtr/goleveldb).
 The name is from the Norse mythology, [Mímir](https://en.wikipedia.org/wiki/M%C3%ADmir) is a wisdom deity.

 * Mímir isn't stable, need more testing
+* TODOs: more structs examples to test, add indexing support for all buildin types + time.Time
-* Contribution of all kind welcome!
+* Contribution of all kind is welcome!

 example structs (structs.go):